harnessie.com / docs / User guide

 Extending the harness

-Adding a tool.
-Tools are registered with a name, a JSON-schema signature, an effects class (read, write, or execute), the roles allowed to call it, and whether it requires approval.
+Adding a built-in tool.
+Built-ins are registered with a name, a JSON-schema signature, an effects class (read, write, or execute), the roles allowed to call it, and whether it requires approval.
 Registration is in harness/tools/builtin.py.
-The effects class and role grant are enforced at dispatch, so a new tool cannot bypass policy.
+The effects class and role grant are enforced at dispatch.
 The built-in grants are a useful template:

 ToolRolesEffects